Beechcraft C-12 Huron: King Air 350-based variants

 USAF version modified for the Intelligence, Surveillance & Reconnaissance (ISR) role; originally 8 King Air 350s and 29 King Air 350ERs and ending with 42 350ERs (including one combat loss).
 In service since June 2009 in Iraq and Afghanistan and globally for USSOCOM.
 All aircraft were transferred to USSOCOM, US Army, and other US government agencies by 2015.
+The last MC-12W Liberty under U.S. Air Force Special Operations Command was retired in September 2025.
 The Royal Canadian Air Force ordered 3 similar, if not exact, variants.